matteomaspero/MRonlyProton-pCTwithAir/README.md

 ### What can you find here?

 The matlab code to produce bulk assigned pseudo-CT (pCT) with internal air cavities.
 The code is intended to integrate the pCTs originally produced with a commercial solution.
-The description of the method has been presented in Maspero et al., 2017, which has been submitted to Physics in Medicine and Biology under the title "Feasibility of MR-only proton radiotherapy planning for prostate cancer using a commercial pseudo-CT generation method".
+The description of the method has been presented in Maspero et al., 2017, which has been submitted to Physics in Medicine and Biology under the title "Feasibility of MR-only proton dose calculations for prostate cancer radiotherapy using a commercial pseudo-CT generation method".

 ### How to...

 Run the code?
 Simply clone/download the repository and run Preparation_MRCAT_MRair.m within Matlab.
-Note that the code has been developed and benchmarker in Matlab R2015a, and we do not ensure/support workability for different version of Matlab.
+Note that the code has been developed and benchmarker in Matlab R2015a, and we do not ensure/support workability for different versions of Matlab.

 ### Authors and Contributors